apache/apisix-dashboard/README.md

 Then you can find all files (configuration files, executable files, web static resources) needed to run Apache APISIX Dashboard in the `./output` directory.

-Start by the following command
+Start by the following commands.

 ```sh
 $ cd ./output
 $ exec ./manager-api
 ```

-`makefile` provides the following commands
+`makefile` provides the following commands.

 ```text
 Makefile rules: